MicrosoftADC-West/Beginner-Challenge1_Cab-Finder/README.md

 **Difficulty level** : Beginner

-**How To Start Application**
+**How To Start Application** : Install all Modules then run the application

+**How To Install All Modules** : Run "npm run installmodules"

-Run **npm run installmodules** to install all the required modules Then, once the modules have been onstalled, to run challenge 1, use the command npm run challenge1 To run challenge 2, use npm run challenge2
+**How To Run the Application** : To Run challenge 1, use "npm run challenge1" and to run challenge 2, use "npm run challenge2"

 **Prerequisite** : Knowledge of an IDE with the web development workload.